ON THIS PAGE: You will read about how to cope with challenges in everyday life after a diagnosis of MDS. Use the menu to see other pages.

-Having no signs of disease after finishing treatment.
+Having no signs of MDS after finishing treatment.

-Living with, through, and beyond the disease.
-According to this definition, survivorship begins at diagnosis and includes people who continue to have treatment over the long term, to either reduce the risk of recurrence or to manage chronic disease.
+Living with, through, and beyond MDS.
+According to this definition, survivorship begins at diagnosis and continues during treatment and through the rest of a person’s life.

 Survivors may feel some stress when their frequent visits to the health care team end after completing treatment.
 Often, relationships built with the health care team provide a sense of security during treatment, and people miss this source of support.
 This may be especially true when new worries and challenges surface over time, such as any late effects of treatment, emotional challenges including fear of recurrence, sexual health and fertility concerns, and financial and workplace issues.

 Every survivor has individual concerns and challenges.
 With any challenge, a good first step is being able to recognize your fears and talk about them.
 Effective coping requires:

 Understanding the challenge you are facing

 Asking for and allowing the support of others

 Feeling comfortable with the course of action you choose

 Many survivors find it helpful to join an in-person support group or an online community of survivors.
 This allows you to talk with people who have had similar first-hand experiences.
 Other options for finding support include talking with a friend or member of your health care team, individual counseling, or asking for assistance at the learning resource center of the place where you received treatment.